telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 * UWP project: Create **Fonts** folder inside the UWP **Assets** and add the **.ttf** file there.

-## Add the font path
+## Add the font file path

-As a final step you need to add the path to the Fonts inside the Resources of the App.xaml file:
+As a final step you need to add the path to the Fonts inside the Resources of the App.xaml file of the Xamarin.Forms project:

 ```XAML
 <Application.Resources>